-B Vitamins Help Reduce Stress:
+B Vitamins Help With Everyday Stress*:

 B Vitamins, specifically folate and B12, play an essential role in women’s metabolism and reproductive health.* B Vitamins support cellular processes to help reduce stress, prevent fatigue and boost mood.* A lack of Vitamin B can contribute to weakness, fatigue, digestive issues, muscle weakness, vision loss and shortness of breath.

 Vitamin B is also important for expecting mothers and is also found in prenatal multivitamins.
 Folate and B12 are critical for a healthy pregnancy as they contribute to a baby’s neural development.*